Skip to content

 Description+

-This self-care action plan is written for today’s leaders in higher education regardless of rank, tenure, or stature.
+This self-care action plan is written for today’s higher education professionals regardless of rank, tenure, or stature.

 Book Features: